 Some of these points include: Large Intestine 4; Large Intestine 11; Lung 7 and Stomach 36.

 The essential oil blends are applied to these points (as well as to specific chakras and skin-reflex areas) in conjunction with the administration of Mag. phos.
 The complete details of the method of formulating these blends, preparing their high dilutions (1 part essential oils :1000 parts carrier oil dilution) and then applying them to selected acupoints, chakras and skin reflex areas are beyond the scope of this article.
-For much more information about this, click on the following 2019 webinar course information link.
+Get the Berkowsky’s Synthesis Materia Medica of the Twelve Cell Salts for this information.

 Mag. phos. is an invaluable nutritional medicine.
 This cell salt may provide relief from stomach and intestinal cramps, menstrual cramps, leg cramps, etc. as well as generalized muscle tension and chronic anxiety.
 Like all cell salts, it is inexpensive and generally well-tolerated by most people.
 When using Mag. phos. or any other cell salt, taking a sip of room temperature, or warm, water after the sublingual tablets dissolve seems to aid that cell salt’s action.

 Disclaimer: This article is intended as an educational tool, and not as a prescription.
 Seek the advice of your health-care provider before discontinuing any medication and/or trying any new remedy or technique.